-Success in today’s globally competitive and dynamic marketplace requires new strategies and new capabilities.
+Success in today’s globally competitive and dynamic marketplace requires new supplier strategies and new capabilities.
+Enterprises need to define practical steps for Supplier Relationship Management.
 Companies are under constant pressure to reduce their supplier management costs even as they need to leverage suppliers to drive innovation.
 Meanwhile, the potential risks to consumer safety, company reputation, and corporate earnings of poorly managed supply chains demand rigorous supplier management.

-Volatile commodity pricing, global competitive pressures, disruptive technologies, and continuous changes in supplier leverage relative to customers all create new risks, new challenges, and also new opportunities.
-Procurement and supply chain organizations need to improve cross-functional collaboration within their own companies, develop and pursue innovative negotiation strategies, and lead efforts to build and sustain collaborative partnerships with key suppliers.
+Volatile commodity pricing, global competitive pressures, disruptive technologies in procurement (Watch Video), and continuous changes in supplier leverage relative to customers all create new risks, new challenges, and also new opportunities.
+Procurement and supply chain organizations must improve cross-functional collaboration within their own companies, develop and pursue innovative negotiation strategies, and lead efforts to build and sustain collaborative partnerships with key suppliers.

 Ensuring the best prices through strategic sourcing is no longer perceived as a strategic capability of the procurement function for supplier management.
 As a result of further outsourcing of non-core competencies, organizations are starting to realize that they have become more reliant on suppliers in terms of innovative power, security of supply, corporate social responsibility, and on-going cost savings.
 Strategic partnerships are at the top of the corporate agenda of many global organizations and Supplier Relationship Management (SRM) or collaboration with the supplier is seen as one of the few procurement objectives that can still make a significant difference.